 Overall, the Split Withholding is the most widely used and popular option.
 It keeps the repayments going in real-time and it doesn’t require a delay.

-The real-time nature of it obviously benefits the merchant cash advance provider, but it’s also good for the business as well.
+The real-time nature of it obviously benefits the cash advance provider, but it’s also good for the business as well.
 In this option, the business owner never sees the cash in any of his accounts which makes it seem like he never had it to begin with.

 This new form of financing is a great way for businesses to get short term cash for their needs.
 It’s quick and easy to setup.